eriksjolund/install-cryo-em-workstation/install_chimera_ubuntu_1604.md

    First erase the default answer _~/.local/UCSF-Chimera64-1.11.2_ by pressing backspace, then type `/tmp/chimera/1.11.2`

-7. Answer question _Install symbolic link to chimera executable for command line use in which directory?_
+7. Answer the question _Install symbolic link to chimera executable for command line use in which directory?_

    Type `0`

-8. Answer question _Install desktop menu and icon?_
+8. Answer the question _Install desktop menu and icon?_

    Type `No`